TonyIvchenko/playground/RECENT_CHANGES.md

 - Added a CI-backed README code-block path checker so repo-managed file references in docs drift less easily.
 - Added a README markdown consistency linter and wired it into both CI and `make lint`.
 - Added a lightweight docs spellcheck pass and cleaned up repeated user-facing `hurricanes` typos in prose.
+- Added a Docker smoke doc checker so the documented container smoke commands for `ctscan`, `disasters`, `test`, and `voiceforge` drift less easily.
 - Added tracked JSON/YAML config linting for workflow and repo config files, including duplicate-key detection.
 - Added changed-path filtering in CI so docs-only or unrelated pushes can skip the heavier service-test and container-smoke jobs.
 - Added a workflow summary artifact and job summary page that report suite results, smoke results, and skipped jobs for each CI run.